Koenkk/zigbee2mqtt.io/docs/guide/usage/mqtt_topics_and_messages.md

 - Not all devices support the Zigbee configure reporting command (e.g. Xiaomi WSDCGQ11LM temperature/humidity sensors don't support it)
 - If configure reporting fails for a battery powered device make sure to wake it up right before sending the command.
 - The `reportable_change` value depends on the unit of the attribute, e.g. for temperature 100 means in general 1°C of change.
-- To specify options, e.g. the manufactuerCode use e.g. `{"id":"my_bulb","cluster":"genLevelCtrl","attribute":"currentLevel","minimum_report_interval":5,"maximum_report_interval":10,"reportable_change":10,"options":{"manufacturerCode":1234}}`
+- To specify options, e.g. the manufacturerCode use e.g. `{"id":"my_bulb","cluster":"genLevelCtrl","attribute":"currentLevel","minimum_report_interval":5,"maximum_report_interval":10,"reportable_change":10,"options":{"manufacturerCode":1234}}`

 ### Group